qwebltd/wordpress-admin-country-allowlist/README.md

 * Optionally choose to allow or disallow known proxy servers, even when they're located within the allowed countries.

 # Changelog

+= 1.1.1 =
+* Renamed global scope $cacheDirectory variable to $qwebAcaCacheDirectory to avoid potential conflicts with cache plugins
+* Refactored for performance and better readability

 = 1.1.0 =
 * Reworked to no longer block calls for admin-ajax.php, because too many front-end plugins use it for legitimate requests.